apache/fury-site/docs/guide/csharp/external-types.md

 A standalone external target must be an accessible concrete class or struct with a legal parameterless construction path and writable declared wire state.
-Constructor-bound, factory-only, readonly, init-only, converted, or custom-wire targets require a [manual serializer](manual-serializers.md).
+Constructor-bound, factory-only, readonly, init-only, converted, or custom-wire targets require a [custom serializer](custom-serializers.md).

 Closed generic targets such as `ThirdParty.Box<string>` are supported.
-On .NET 8, a private wire member whose declaring type or signature is generic requires a manual serializer.
+On .NET 8, a private wire member whose declaring type or signature is generic requires a custom serializer.
 Visible generic members and exact ignored class field mappings remain supported.
 Open generic targets are not supported.

 ## Enum Targets